madhavkhoslaa/madhavkhoslaa.github.io/content/posts/rustiter.md

 ```
 []
 [2, 3, 1, 9]
-Looping through the tree in preiterator way using iterator design pattern
+Looping through the tree in pre-order way using the iterator design pattern
 2
 3
 1